-We have currently published 2 Skullcandy headphones reviews.
-They're a fashion forward brand that has a decent variety of headphone types for casual listening, sports, and gaming.
+We've currently bought and tested 28 pairs of Skullcandy headphones.
+They're a fashion-forward brand with a decent variety of models for casual listening, sports, and gaming.

-Overall, Skullcandy delivers a decent variety of fashion-forward headphones that come in a lot of unique colors to match your taste style and preferences.
-They have sports headphones and gaming headphones at an affordable price.
-Unfortunately, they don't have the best build quality, and their sound is not the most balanced, favoring a bass-heavy audio reproduction over a neutral one.
+Overall, Skullcandy delivers a decent variety of fashion-forward headphones that come in many unique colors to match your taste, style, and preferences.
+They have sports and gaming headphones at an affordable price, too.
+Unfortunately, they don't have the best build quality, and their sound isn't the most balanced as they favor a bass-heavy audio reproduction over a neutral one.

 Skullcandy makes fashion-forward headphones.
-They have a pretty big selection of headphones for casual listening, sports, and gaming but they do not have a dedicated line-up for more critical listeners.
-Unfortunately, they're not the ideal brand for the most neutral and well-balanced sound as they favor a bass-heavy sound profile.
-They're also not as sturdy or as durable as some other headphones in their price range, but on the upside, their models are relatively cheap and affordable.
+They have a large selection of headphones for casual listening, sports, and gaming but lack a more specific lineup geared toward audiophiles.
+Unfortunately, they're not the ideal brand for those seeking a more neutral frequency response since most of their headphones favor a bass-heavy sound profile.
+They're also not as sturdy or as durable as some other headphones in their price range.
+On the upside, their models are relatively affordable.